Some DJs earn what is known as “the big bucks.” I’m talking six figures, ladies and gentlemen.

 Sonny John Moore is an American world-renowned DJ, singer and songwriter known by his stage name Skrillex and he was born on January 15th in 1988.
 He started earning at a very young age by making his own music and uploading it on MySpace.

-His debut album titled “Bells” was released in 2010 which won a Grammy Award for Best Dance Recording for the song Scary Monsters and Nice Sprites.
+His debut album titled “Bells” was released in 2010 and won a Grammy Award for Best Dance Recording for the song Scary Monsters and Nice Sprites.
 He then went on to produce several songs including Bangarang, Breakn’ A Sweat and his latest single “Red Lips.”

 3. Steve Aoki ($45 million)